seen91/FireFoxTabVolumeControl/README.md

    - For standard volume reduction (0-100%): Uses the native HTML5 media element volume property.
    - For volume amplification (100-500%): Creates an AudioContext with a GainNode to boost the audio signal.

-3. **Site-Specific Handling**: Custom handlers for sites like YouTube and Reddit which implement audio in non-standard ways.
+3. **Site-Specific Handling**: Custom handlers for sites can implement audio in non-standard ways.

 ## License